Azure/iot-hub-device-update/docs/agent-reference/how-to-implement-custom-update-handler.md

 > See [Contoso Virtual Vacuum Component Enumerator](../../src/extensions/component_enumerators/examples/contoso_component_enumerator/README.md) example for more details

-## How To Build A Content Handler Extension
+## How To Build A Step Handler Extension

-To get started, take a look at existing Content Handler Extensions in [src/content_handlers](../../src/content_handlers) folder for reference.
+To get started, take a look at existing Step Handler Extensions in [src/extensions/step_handlers](../../src/extension/stept_handlers) folder for reference.

-## How To Register A Content Handler Extension
+## How To Register A Step Handler Extension

-To register a content handler, run following command on the device:
+To register a Step handler, run following command on the device:

 ```sh
 sudo /usr/bin/AducIotAgent --extension-type updateContentHandler --register-extension <full path to the handler file> --extension-id <update type name>